opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 * Requirements - of servers, infrastructure to run the software and any other software packages needed to run the code and any technical know-how such as the programming languages used.

-* Installation instructions and "Getting started" section to get the software setup or configured.
+* Installation instructions and a "Getting Started" section to get the software set up or configured.

 * The licence the code is released for reuse under and link to the LICENSE file.